Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Santo Domingo + Barahona + Pedernales: 6 days

-Safety in the Dominican Republic--
+Safety in the Dominican Republic

-From the local perspective of living on the Island for most of my childhood and returning several times thorough family travel, girl's trips, and fun weekend getaways for couples, I have never found the Dominican Republic to be a dangerous country.
-But, I was born there and speak the language (Spanish.)
-I've always traveled to the Island with other Dominicans, and my husband and I blend in.
+From the local perspective of living on the Island for most of my childhood and returning several times thorough solo travels, family travel, girl's trips, and fun weekend getaways with my partner, I have never found the Dominican Republic to be a dangerous country.
+But, I was born there, speak the language (Spanish), and my husband and I blend in.
 We're also conscious travelers; and don't put ourselves in danger or risky situations.
 We don't drink and drive, we don't drive late at night, and when we rent cars, we look for one that's not too flashy.
 The key is blending in as much as possible on all international travel destinations you want to visit.
 Blending in was difficult for us when we went to Japan , but Japan was also super safe.
 We respected their customs, culture, and traditions, not to be "those rude tourists."
 Do the same, and you should be ok anywhere you travel.
 If you get pulled over by a cop (which happened to us once during our road trip--they were doing checks on the highway,) stop, pull your window down, be friendly and they'll let you pass.
-Water: Tap water is not safe to drink in the Dominican Republic.
-Most resorts/hotels will provide you with bottled water, and in communal areas, they have "aqua de botella," which is filtered water that is safe for drinking.
-Be careful when consuming mixed drinks on party boats and excursions.
-We always opt for a cold beer.
-The Dominican Republic has some of the coldest beers-- there's even a local name for them, "ceniza" or "velo de novia" (bride veil.)
-That's when the beer bottle is so cold there's a layer of frosted ice covering the bottle, resembling that of a bride's veil or waterfall.
-It is also beneficial to learn some basic words and phrases in Spanish when visiting the Dominican Republic, but you can use your Google translator and get by just fine.

-Dominican Currency--
+Dominican Currency

 The local currency in the Dominican Republic is the Dominican Peso (Peso.)
-As of winter 2024, the conversion rate is as follows:
+As of winter 2025, the conversion rate is as follows:

-1 USD = 58.63 DOP (Dominican Peso)
+1 USD = 64.10 DOP (Dominican Peso)

-5 USD = 293.16 DOP
+5 USD = 320.50 DOP

-10 USD = 586.31 DOP
+10 USD = 641.00 DOP

-25 USD = 1,465.79 DOP
+25 USD = 1,602.50 DOP

 I always round up to remember in a snap and make things easier for myself when I'm on-the-go price haggling.
 Here's my conversion cheat sheet: